Levrden/BLESync/README.md

 <img src="https://github.com/jpcarrascal/BLESync/blob/master/hero.png?raw=true" />

 BLESync receives BPM values (encoded as MIDI CCs) from a computer via Bluetooth LE.
 This allows to sync delays and other pedals with a tap tempo input.
+As per MIDI specs, BLE MIDI does not transmit MIDI clock, so it is necessary to encode TEMPO as MIDI CC as a combination of a controller number and its value.
+The encoding is simple:

+	CCnumber = bpm / 10
+	CCvalue = bpm % 10

+Where Both CCnumber and CCvalue are integers.
+Decoding is also very simple:

+    bpm = CCnumber * 10 + CCvalue

 Currently tested with Ableton live.
 A companion Max/MSP patch is included to simplify encoding tempo as MIDI CCs.

 It can also work standalone.
 You can use the built-in encoder to manually enter the tempo in BPM.